 My first post about Grayson resulted from an interest in noir writers and the discovery of a book about noir writers.
 In the book, I found little known author and screen writer, P.J Wolfson, and his early writing collaborator, Allen Rivkin.
 A common thread among these writers was a friendship with the famous Hollywood director, John Huston, who lead me to Charles Grayson.
 Called out west by Hollywood to work , P.J.
 Wolfson and Allen Rivkin started writing scripts together in the early 1930’s.
+All three screenwriters were very young men and about the same age as they began work in a Golden Era of Hollywood.

 A native Californian, Charles Grayson graduated from UCLA in 1926 with a degree in English.
 Here’s a link to his UCLA graduation photo (Thanks to Charlotte Brown at the UCLA university archives for help in finding this source).
 At UCLA, he was a member of Kaps and Bells (drama) and served as the Literature committee chairman .